-EDCO’s Annual Luncheon, featuring CEO and Chief Economist Brian Beaulieu of ITR Economics™, will include a panel of local employers talking about their strategies to acquire and retain employees in Central Oregon.
-Virtual tickets for this sold out event are still available through Eventbrite.
+EDCO’s Annual Luncheon, featuring CEO and Chief Economist Brian Beaulieu of ITR Economics™, included a panel of local employers talking about their strategies to acquire and retain employees in Central Oregon.
 One of those employers is the growing nutraceuticals company Personalized Nutrients, based in Sisters, Oregon.
 EDCO sat down with General Manager Sam Meier to hear about the company’s human resource strategies.

 In the small industrial park on the north side of Sisters, Personalized Nutrients is mixing up high-quality, fresh, individualized supplements for doctors and patients around the country.
 Started by Justin DeTurris and Pete Duenes in 2012, Personalized Nutrients offers custom formulated supplements for integrative medical practitioners.
 The company’s proprietary online ordering system streamlines workflows to allow medical professionals the freedom to formulate over 400 ingredient choices of high-end vitamins, minerals, amino acids, botanicals, and nutraceuticals in small-batch, private label supplement capsules that are unique to patient needs.
 The process allows for the highest level of quality assurance, but it is a labor-intensive endeavor and staffing is critical to meet demand.